-For an overview of MyLab IT and more information on the research, read our research report
+For an overview of MyLab IT and more information:

 We wanted to explore if the use of MyLab IT helps students achieve better exam results.
 So we worked with the faculty at a mid-sized, four-year university in the Mid-Western US, where students were using MyLab IT during the 2015–2016 academic year in an introductory information technology course, Business Problem Solving with IT.

 We proposed that MyLab IT usage and performance would be correlated with achievement on independently administered course exams.

 In this course, the instructor assigned individual activities within MyLab IT as practice and homework exercises and also combined MyLab IT resources to generate course exams designed to assess students’ programming skills.
 MyLab IT’s simulation and Grader activities were both used, though with an emphasis on Grader activities.